aeternity/hyperchains-whitepaper/Periodically-Syncing-HyperChains.md

 3. **Finalization Process**

-   - Once the network detects that a quorum has been reached (two-thirds of the total stake), validators generate a "Finalize" transaction.
+   - Once the current validator detects that a quorum has been reached (two-thirds of the total stake), the validators generate a `finalize_epoch` call transaction.
-   - This transaction is a standard spend transaction that confirms the chosen fork.
+   - This transaction is a call to the leader election contract that confirms the chosen fork.
    - After finalization, the validators update their local states to reflect the newly chosen fork and continue with the next epoch.
+Ignoring any fork they previously thought was good.

    1. **Detecting Quorum**: